Make College Football Great Again

 We’ll zoom ahead to Week 5, when we encounter our first flex-scheduling week.
 (To see the simulated results for every game, scroll down to the big table toward the end of this article.)
 Here’s how it works: We take the 14 Big Ten teams and split them into pools of seven home teams and seven away teams based on where they’d been assigned to play ahead of time.
 We then have to pair the teams so as to give each one exactly one opponent for the week.
 There are, in theory, 5,040 possible ways to do this.
 An algorithm sorts through each of the combinations to find the best possible set of pairings, using the following rules:

 - It eliminates all combinations that involve a game that was already played or which was already scheduled to be played.
-This cuts down on the number of legal combinations quite a lot — to about 600 in for Week 5, for example.
+This cuts down on the number of legal combinations quite a lot — to about 600 for Week 5, for example.

 - From among the remaining combinations, the algorithm finds those cases where the win totals match up as well as possible.4